Friendly Streets

 Jefferson/Parnell Avenue Reconstruction

-In addition to the Principal Arterial Traffic Safety Enhancements outlined above, the City is investing $25 million in the complete reconstruction of Jefferson and Parnell avenues from Chouteau Avenue to Natural Bridge Avenue.
-The work, which will be completed in 2024, includes new curbs and sidewalks, safer crosswalks, repaved streets, and a raised median.
+In addition to the Principal Arterial Traffic Safety Enhancements outlined above, the City has invested $25 million in the complete reconstruction of Jefferson and Parnell avenues from Chouteau Avenue to Natural Bridge Avenue.
+The work, which was completed in 2024, includes new curbs and sidewalks, safer crosswalks, repaved streets, and a raised median.

 Brickline Greenway